ait-testbed/attackmate/docs/source/playbook/commands/index.rst

 .. confval:: loop_if_not

    If this option is set, the command will be executed again if the string was not found in the

+The next pages will describe all possible commands in detail.

 .. toctree::
    :maxdepth: 4